Rohitkhot1718/DSA_Visualizer/readme.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/your-feature-name`)
 5. Create a pull request

+## Preview
+- Click this link to preview the page https://rohitkhot1718.github.io/DSA_Visuali

 ## Developers